-The total available contingency (approved contingency less approved contract changes) as of June 2019 was \$46,321,334, which is above the minimum required contingency of \$25 million.
+The total available contingency (approved contingency less approved contract changes) as of October 2019 remains unchanged from the prior report at (\$7,879,760), which is below the minimum required contingency of \$25 million.
 Additional unallocated contingency of \$1.4 million should be available as a result of the final close out price for the Tunnel Contract.
 The latest available trend summary report estimated a maximum potential additional cost increase from claims, denied change order requests, and pending changes of more than \$75 million, which is substantially higher than estimated in prior reporting cycles.
 The available contingency is insufficient to cover the current estimate of maximum cost exposure from claims.
 SFMTA does not include claims in its forecast of Estimate at Completion.